Intermountain's approach to successfully implementing Shared Accountability involves three major goals:

 We also have projects underway in our Medical Group that advance Shared Accountability concepts.
 For example, in an initiative called Intermountain Personalized Primary Care, the Medical Group is providing enhanced primary care services, including expanded care management.
 (See related article below.)

-Likewise, SelectHealth is developing a new Medicare Advantage product, as well as a new product for Medicaid beneficiaries.
-Both are expected to launch in January 2013.
-These products will help enrollees manage their health and obtain the most effective care.
+Likewise, SelectHealth has launched new Medicare and Medicaid products.
+These products help enrollees manage their health and obtain the most effective care.